johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-security-endpoints.md

 ### Download locations for Microsoft Edge Extensions

 Locations Microsoft Edge Extensions can be downloaded from during an initial install or when an update is available.
-The download location is determined by the Update Service.
+The download location determined by the Update Service.

 #### HTTP